n43/react-pannable/packages/pannable/docs/gridcontent.md

 #### `direction`?: 'x' | 'y'

+The layout direction of the content.
+The default value is `y`.

 #### `rowSpacing`?: number

+The minimum spacing to use between rows.

 #### `columnSpacing`?: number

+The minimum spacing to use between columns.

 #### `itemCount`: number

+The number of items.

 #### `itemWidth`: number

+The width of items.

 #### `itemHeight`: number

+The height of items.s

 #### `renderItem`: (attrs: LayoutAttrs) => ReactNode

+Returns a element by the layout attributes.

 ## APIs